verlok/verlok.github.io/_posts/2020-05-24-lazy-load-responsive-images-in-2020-srcset-sizes-picture-webp.md

 When using lazy loading, the images that haven't started loading collapse to `0`-height, only to grow when they'll have started loading.
 Layout reflowing would make your website janky, so it's a best practice to stabilize your layout by occupying some space before the images start loading.

-In the future, you'll be able to use the `aspect-ratio` CSS directive to do the trick.
-In the meantime, you might want to use the good old vertical padding trick to do that.
+The universal solution to do that is to use the vertical padding trick, while in the future you'll be able to use the `aspect-ratio` CSS directive to do the trick (as I'm writing it's [landed](https://twitter.com/Una/status/1260980901934137345) in Chrome Canary only).

 ```css
 /*